G33kzD3n/locate_api/UpdateBusBreakdownInformation.md

-# Breakdown Update
+# Update Bus Breakdown

-Update to breakdown info.
+Update to breakdown information of bus.

 > The **Event** named *breakdown-info-updated* on channel *busno-channel* is generated when this api returns `Response with status code 200 Ok`.
 > The api user's must bind to the event-name **breakdown-info-updated** .